manusajith/caching_demo_app/README.md

 #SQL Caching#

-Sql Caching will cache any sql results performed by the Active Records or Data mappers so that if the same query is doesn't hit the database again and thereby decreasing the load time.
+SQL Caching will cache any SQL results performed by the Active Records or Data mappers so that if the same query is doesn't hit the database again and thereby decreasing the load time.
 Eg:
 ```
 class ArticleController < ActionController